 Who is considered a beneficial owner?

-- Each individual, if any, who owns, directly or indirectly, 25% or more of the equity interests of the business (e.g., each natural person that owns 25 percent or more of the shares of a corporation) and,
+- The term “beneficial owner” shall mean each individual, if any, who owns, either directly or indirectly, 25% or more of the equity interests of a legal entity customer and,

 What information do I have to provide?